-While egg donors are needed to help achieve these goals, there are in fact particular types of egg donors which are considered high in demand.
+While egg donors are needed to help achieve these goals, there are in fact particular types of egg donors that are considered high in demand.
 At the top of the demand list are women who are of Asian descent.
 While 100% full ethnicity of Chinese, Japanese or Korean heritage is extremely sought after, those who have a partial Asian heritage are also encouraged to apply to reputable agencies.

-It is also fairly common for future parents to look for egg donors who exhibit high levels of intelligence to match their own.
 Thus it’s not surprising that they seek out donors who are not only college educated, but who are enrolled in or have graduated from Ivy League schools.
 They are also eligible to receive higher compensation due to their academic status and accomplishments.

 Samples of Ivy League or leading universities include but are not limited to the following:

 - Princeton University

 - Dartmouth College